Virgin Media Three: History

 On 19 October 2015, ITV plc announced its intent to acquire UTV Group's television business, including UTV Ireland, for £100 million, subject to regulatory approval.
 In December 2015, the deal was approved by the Broadcasting Authority of Ireland.
 The sale was completed on 29 February 2016, with the remainder of UTV Group operating as radio broadcaster Wireless Group (later sold to News UK).

 On 11 July 2016, ITV plc announced that it had sold UTV Ireland to TV3 Group, a division of Virgin Media Ireland, for €10 million.
 As part of the deal, TV3 Group inherited UTV Ireland's ten-year programme supply contract with ITV (effectively re-uniting these rights with its previous owner).
 ITV director of operations and strategy Christy Swords stated that "Launching UTV Ireland last year represented a significant achievement by the teams in Dublin and Belfast in challenging circumstances", but that when ITV plc took over the network, they "concluded that bringing TV3 and UTV Ireland together under common ownership offers the best prospect of delivering a strong and sustainable Irish commercial broadcaster, underpinned by a long-term programming agreement with ITV".
 Virgin Media Ireland had acquired TV3 in 2015, and had begun to make major investments in the broadcaster.

 On 22 November 2016 it was announced that Coronation Street and Emmerdale would move back to TV3 beginning 5 December 2016.
 The next day, it was announced that UTV Ireland would be re-launched as be3 on 9 January 2017, as part of a wider re-branding of all three TV3 channels with new positioning and lineups.
 The re-branded channel would be primarily aimed towards women, and it was also announced that TV3's children's strand would also be moved to the channel.
 In the lead-up to the re-branding, the channel's operations were consolidated at the TV3 Group's main studio in Ballymount.
 Many of UTV Ireland's employees were laid off, but 40 new positions were offered within the TV3 Group.

 In June 2018, it was announced that be3 would be rebranded as Virgin Media Three on 30 August 2018, as part of a rebranding of all three TV3 channels under the Virgin Media brand.

+As of September 2024, The channel is voiced by Dave Cronin, who is the sole continuity announcer.